eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 If you specify your copybook folders using absolute paths or paths containing `../` or `./`, the copybook folders are not watched for changes.
 You might need to resolve names of recently added copybooks in your code manually.

+Also, you can specify copybook folders for different dialects.
+I.e. for MAID or IDSM Under **Cpy-manager: Paths-local: Maid** and **Cpy-manager: Paths-local: Idms** respectively.

 To resolve copybook names manually, hover over the copybook name with the error underline, select **Quick Fix...** and **Resolve copybook**.

 ### Retrieving Copybooks from the Mainframe